Next Start

 How long does it take to become HVAC certified?

-You can earn major HVACR certifications in less than a year.
+You can earn several HVACR certifications in less than a year.
 If you complete a postsecondary training program like the BLS recommends, you can often train for many of the certifications while you’re in school and be certified by the time you graduate.

 Is a career in HVACR worth it?

 Heating, ventilation, air conditioning and refrigeration are essential services throughout the country.
 HVACR technicians work for businesses, hospitals, homeowners, restaurants, schools, you name it.
-If you enjoy working with your hands, want to work a physical job where you’re on the move, and love solving problems, you might enjoy a career in HVACR.
+If you enjoy working with your hands, want to work a physical job where you’re on the move and love solving problems, you might enjoy a career in HVACR.

 Is HVACR hard to learn?

-Our HVACR training program prepares students for entry-level positions in the HVACR field.1 They learn the skills needed to test for relevant HVACR certifications.
-Experienced instructors with real-world skills are available to help.
+Our HVACR training program prepares students for entry-level positions in the HVACR field.1

 To learn how to complete HVACR training and prepare to test for certification in less than a year, request HVACR school information.